DFHack modding guide¶

 local item = inputItems[i]

-local new = df.itemimprovement_itemspecificst:new()
+local improv = df.itemimprovement_itemspecificst:new()

-new.mat_type, new.mat_index = item.mat_type, item.mat_index
+improv.mat_type, improv.mat_index = item.mat_type, item.mat_index

-new.type = df.itemimprovement_specific_type.HANDLE
+improv.type = df.itemimprovement_specific_type.HANDLE

-eventful.onProjItemCheckMovement[modId] = function(projectile)
+eventful.onProjItemCheckMovement[GLOBAL_KEY] = function(projectile)

 if projectile.distance_flown > 0 then